Statutory Declarations in Australia

 • Unlike other States and Territories, the Northern Territory is quite relaxed in who can sign a statutory declaration.
 Anyone who is over 18 years old can witness a statutory declaration.

-Can a statutory declaration be witnessed online?
+Can a statutory declaration be witnessed online in Australia?

 Key Takeaways